If you are an employer, please click here for more information.

 Can I do two apprenticeships at the same time?

 It’s not possible to do two apprenticeships simultaneously as each contract is for full time positions, i.e. a minimum of 30 hours a week.
 However, there is nothing stopping you finishing one apprenticeship and then doing a different one- as long as it’s not the same as one you’ve already done.
-So for example, you can do a level 2 Business Administration, then a level 3 Business Administration, then maybe a level 2 Health and Social Care… etc.
+So for example, you can do a level 2 Business Administration, then a level 3 Business Administration, then maybe a level 2 Early Years… etc.

 How will an apprenticeship benefit me?